 A typhoon on Saturday meant that both qualifying and the race were held on the same day.
 It was a Schumacher benefit – Michael qualified on pole and won, Ralf qualified second and finished second; it was the fifth and final time the brothers finished first and second.

 Takuma Sato missed out on a home podium after losing third to teammate Jenson Button in the final stops, while Mark Webber had an unusual retirement.
-He’d done his usual thing of putting a Jaguar stupidly high up the grid in qualifying (third!) but in the race, his searing pace also seared his arse - the cockpit got so hot he couldn’t take the heat anymore had to retire.
+He’d done his usual thing of putting a Jaguar stupidly high up the grid in qualifying (third!) but in the race, his searing pace also seared his arse – the cockpit got so hot he couldn’t take the heat anymore and had to retire.

 2010 Japanese Grand Prix

-Sebastian Vettel won in a close fight with teammate Mark Webber - the race had an amusing conclusion as the two battled to take the fastest lap of the race, Webber eventually pinching it on the final lap.
+Sebastian Vettel won in a close fight with teammate Mark Webber; the race had an amusing conclusion as the two battled to take the fastest lap of the race, Webber eventually pinching it on the final lap.
 Fernando Alonso finished third ahead of the McLarens of Jenson Button and Lewis Hamilton, meaning the five drivers were separated by just 31 points in the championship with three races remaining.